sirkorgan/twil-docs/docs/goldenage.md

 - Full seasonal income is restored when a permanent capital is in use.
 - See page 27.

+## System Objects

+### Player

+These are the actual humans playing the game.
+"Ingame" players are Nations and are considered a Game Object rather than a System Object, and are stored as part of the Turn state.

+### Turn

+If turn has been resolved (the turn is historical), turn additionally contains snapshots (or references to snapshots) of timers/tiles/orders/logs/etc from the moment when turn resolution is complete.

+> **Note:** for the purposes scheduling timers, the phrases "end of Fall 1861" and "start of Winter 1861" are practically interchangeable.
+Both will have the associated events (ex. authorized loan payments) resolve during the resolution of Fall 1861.
+Log entries, however, will be grouped under the mentioned season (Fall 1861 or Winter 1861 in the above examples).

+### Order

+Record of an order submitted on a turn, or intended to be submitted on a turn if the turn has not yet resolved.

+### Timer

+Created as a side effect of order application or turn resolution.
+The timer state changes each turn.

+Examples

+- Income every Spring and Autumn from connected provinces
+- Pay military upkeep every Spring
+- Income from Prestige Achievements once per year
+- Loans
+- Trade agreements; publicity requirements and payment schedules
+- Treaty expiration dates and milestones
+- Building construction
+- Unit production
+- Diplomatic integration.
+Includes multiple stages of scheduled payments on condition that some military force is present, among others.
+See pages 13-14.
+- Military occupation of a province.
+Note: Refund half cost of in-progress construction at time of invasion (p.15).
+Roll to capture enemy Artillery (p.22).
+- Use of captured superior military technology (Artillery, Warships, Battleships) for 1 year before salvaging for half of unit cost.
+- Abandoned ship waits 4 seasons to be recovered, before being removed from play.
+See page 26 for capturing abandoned ships.
+- Forceful annexation: after occupation, nation opts to annex.
+Takes 4 years with special risks.
+Nationalist revolt checks every Summer until integration.
+Annexation paused while nationalist rebels occupy the province.
+See p.17 for details.
+- Puppeting: after occupation, nation opts to puppet.
+Takes 4 years with special limitations.

+Timers must:

+- process stages/milestone events (start, progress event(s), completion)
+- perform validation checks every turn (after each stage, the validation checks may change)
+- be able to be paused or otherwise modified arbitrarily by the system

+### Trigger

+Similar to a Timer, but instead of firing on turn number changes, it fires when specific conditions of turn state are satisfied.

+### Event Log

+Record of events which were produced during order application and turn resolution.
+Events are tagged with meta-data to make them more easily categorizable and searchable.

+### Notification Log

+Notifications indicate required action or the actions of others involving the Nation - for example, notification that a scheduled payment is due this turn and requires authorization, or that a province has been invaded by another Nation, or that a diplomatic message has arrived.
+Notifications are for events which are specifically relevant to a particular Nation planning to submit orders (especially) during this turn and in future turns.

 ## System Events